-Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Complete Floodplain Mitigation/minimization measures not N/A Management required as the project activities are not substantial improvement and the building footprint is not being increased.
+Law, Mitigation Measure or Condition Comments on Complete Authority, or Completed Factor Measures Floodplain Management Mitigation/minimization measures not required as the project activities N/A The structure is located in the ABFE Zone AE are not substantial improvement and the building footprint is not (100 yr floodplain), but mitigation/minimization being increased.
+Flood insurance is required. measures not required as the project activities are not substantial improvement, and the building footprint is not being increased.